tchambon/LabelMyTextWidget/README.md

 ## How to install it

-For the time being, you have to download the folder LabelMyTextWidget and put it in your project repository.
+For the time being, you have to download the folder LabelMyTextWidget and put it in your project folder.
 Better installation options and packaging will come soon.